HOME LOAN OPTIONS

 Residential Mortgage is an AHFC approved lender – something Internet and national lenders are not!
 An AHFC mortgage loan can provide significant savings and incentives to qualified borrowers for approved properties in Alaska.

-Tax-Exempt First-Time Homebuyer program (TEP) offers lower interest rates to eligible first-time homebuyers.
+First Home Limited program offers lower interest rates to eligible first-time homebuyers.
 First-time homebuyers are borrowers who have not owned a primary residence in the last three years.

-Taxable First-Time Homebuyer program offers a reduced interest rate to eligible first-time homebuyers without the income limits, acquisition cost limits or recapture provisions of the TEP.
+First Home program offers a reduced interest rate to eligible first-time homebuyers without the income limits, acquisition cost limits or recapture provisions of the First Home Limited program.

 Rural Owner-Occupied financing is to purchase or renovate owner-occupied housing in small communities.
 Long-term financing is also available for the owner-built, newly constructed home.